tidepool-org/tidepool-org.github.io/_docs/terms-of-use.md

 ### **11. Arbitration**

 Any controversy or claim arising out of or relating to these Terms, the breach thereof or its subject matter shall be settled by binding arbitration in accordance with the consumer commercial arbitration rules of the American Arbitration Association.
 The decision of the arbitrator shall be final and unappealable.
 The arbitration shall be conducted in the City and County of San Francisco, California in the United States of America, and judgment on the arbitration award may be entered in any court having jurisdiction thereof.
-Notwithstanding anything to the contrary herein, Tidepool, any PwD User, any Care Team Member, any Clinician, any Researcher, or any other party to the arbitration may at any time seek injunctions or other forms of equitable relief from any court of competent jurisdiction.
+Notwithstanding anything to the contrary herein, Tidepool, any PwD User, any Care Team Member, any Clinician, any Clinic, any Researcher, or any other party to the arbitration may at any time seek injunctions or other forms of equitable relief from any court of competent jurisdiction.

 ### **12. Changes to the Terms**